 What are Safety, Reach and Match Schools?

-As you start building your college list, you’ll need to start thinking about schools a little differently.
-Having a favorite school doesn’t necessarily mean you’ll get in.
+As you build your college list, you need to think about schools a little differently.
+Having a favorite school doesn’t always mean you’ll get in.

 You may have heard your counselor talk about safety, reach, and match schools, but what do these terms actually mean?
 More importantly, does your list include enough of each?

-Out of all the college jargon out there, we’re willing to bet “safety school” is one term you’re familiar with.
-Safeties are colleges that accept the majority of applicants – they’re colleges you’re pretty much positive you’ll get into because your GPA and test scores exceed those of the average incoming freshman class.
+Out of all the college jargon, safety school is a term you’re probably familiar with.
+Safeties are colleges that accept the majority of applicants – you’ll get into if your GPA and test scores exceed those of the average incoming freshman class.

 Aiming for Harvard, the University of Chicago, Yale, or MIT?
 You’re dreaming big!
-Reach schools admit very few students or have requirements you don’t quite meet.
+Reach schools admit very few students or have requirements you may not meet.
 That’s not to say you won’t get in – plenty of students receive acceptance letters from their first-choice reach schools.
-But remember, it’s called a reach college because it’ll be a lot of hard work to create a strong application.
+Remember, it’s called a reach college because it’ll be a lot of hard work to create a strong application.

-Match schools are the Goldilocks of college admissions.
-They’re not too hard for you to get into, but you’re not guaranteed admission -they’re just right.
+Match schools are typically known as a perfect fit.
+They’re not hard for you to get into, but you’re not guaranteed admission.
 Your GPA and test scores should match those of the incoming freshman class.

-Now that you know how you should set up your college list, head over to your profile and start looking for your safety, reach, and match schools.
-Once you're ready for the next step, start applying for those schools using the Cappex Application!
+Now that you know how to set up your college list, head over to your profile and start looking for your safety, reach, and match schools.
+Once you're ready for the next step, start applying for those schools!